 Other Important Items

 A refillable water bottle or hydration system is extremely important.
 Water is refilled from the streams and taps in Torres del Paine National Park.
 These are clean sources and will not need to be filtered.
 However if you would prefer, you can bring your own filter or purification tablets, or purchase bottled water at Refugios.

-A useful item to have with you is a headtorch, especially if you are camping.
-These can normally be picked up for around £15/$20 online.
+Another useful item to have with you is a weather resistant headlamp, especially if you are camping.
+These can normally be picked up for around £15/$20 online - bring some spare batteries.

 If you will be staying at Refugio Torre Central, there are lockers available to store your valuables in, so make sure you bring a small lock if you wish to use these.

 In Torres Del Paine, I wished I just had a Nalgene or similar water bottle - there was no need to carry lots of water, and it would have been easier to fill in streams.

 I wish I had brought a microfiber quick dry towel for the trip - the other 2 guys said Swoop recommended a towel in their list but I missed that!

 What to pack for camping in Patagonia

 For treks staying at campsites instead of lodges, you will need a few extra things packed.
 Add the following to the trekking kit list: